 First, to get the best results, practice dressing on your own.
 Repetition is key.
 When you’re first starting, you may encounter some frustrating challenges as you go.
 However, with daily practice, you may begin to conquer those challenges more and more.

 Next, I recommend staying as active as you can.
 Being active is good for everyone, but it’s especially important for those of us living with spinal cord injuries.
-Also, no matter what your level of injury is, you have options for exercising regularly.
+No matter your injury level, you have options for exercising regularly.

-Plus, doing a daily set of range of motion exercises helps.
-I find that it’s much easier to get dressed with loose, flexible muscles versus tight muscles and heavy legs.
+Plus, doing a daily set of range-of-motion exercises helps.
+I find that it’s much easier to get dressed with loose, flexible muscles than tight muscles and heavy legs.

 Ultimately, practice and repetition will be your two keys to learning how to get dressed independently after a spinal cord injury.